Cross Country Points

-To more closely align athletes’ NRL points with FIS points, the U.S. Ski & Snowboard NRL points list will be adjusted annually as follows:
+To more closely align athletes’ NRL points with FIS points, the U.S. Ski & Snowboard NRL points list is adjusted annually as follows:

 - the distance and print modifiers are applied to each result from the previous season to allow for proper calculation.

-Calculation of the equalizer will be made by the U.S. Ski & Snowboard Competition Services Department and subject to the oversight of a Technical Committee of coaches, timers and the U.S. Ski & Snowboard Nordic Director.
-The Technical Committee will be appointed annually at U.S. Ski & Snowboard Congress.
-The 2021-22 Equalizer is below:
+Calculation of the equalizer is made by the U.S. Ski & Snowboard Competition Services Department with oversight by a technical committee of coaches, timers, and the U.S. Ski & Snowboard Nordic Director.
+The technical committee is appointed annually at the U.S. Ski & Snowboard Congress.
+The 2022-23 equalizers are:

 |National Close||National Valid||FIS Close||FIS Valid|

 |List 3||Dec.
 12||Dec.
 15||Nov.
 20||Nov.
 24|

 |List 4||Dec.
 26||Dec.
 29||Dec.
 18||Dec.
 22|